 - Listing links that redirect and in a similar vein

-- Look at links which do not link to the correct canonical for a URL
+- Look at links that do not link to the correct canonical URL

 Whatever strategy suits your audit, the hardest task is viewing your link graph.
 So we will cover tools to do this next.